 First, a snake, as we’ve seen above, can mistake its tail or even, other parts of its body as prey and thus, attempt to feast on same.

 In such a scenario, its venom (originally meant as a means of hunting and self-defense) would pose an otherwise serious threat.
-This threat is averted.
+This obvious threat is averted with this ‘vaccine approach’.

-Secondly, when mating, fighting for a mate etc, snakes are likely to bike each other, unconsciously releasing venom into the bloodstream of their ‘colleagues’.
+Second, when mating, fighting for a mate etc, snakes are likely to bite each other, unconsciously releasing venom into the bloodstream of their ‘colleagues’.

-Since such an act is often not intended and death isn’t the motive, it makes sense that such bites are covered under the ‘specie assurance‘.
+Since such an act is often not intended and death (or serious bodily harm ) isn’t the motive, it makes sense that such bites are covered under the ‘specie insurance‘.

 2. A Snake Can Retract Its Fangs When Not In Use

 Snakes can have really long fangs.
-When in action, these fangs protrude well out of the mouth and truly stand out, being visible from quite a distance.
-The Gaboon viper for instance, has fangs that can grow up to an impressive 1.6 inches (or 4cm).
+When in action, these fangs protrude well out of their mouths and truly stand out, being visible from quite a distance.
+The Gaboon viper, for instance, has fangs that can grow up to an impressive 1.6 inches (4cm).

-The answer is a simple evolutionary action that involves a simple action: the fangs simply fold back into the mouth, ready to be deployed on the next ‘mission’.
+The answer is a simple evolutionary action that involves a simple process: the fangs simply fold back into the mouth, ready to be deployed on the next ‘mission’.

 Closely related to the above is the fact that a snake is capable of growing back a broken or damaged fang.